lynxthecat/cake-autorate/README.md

 # CAKE with Adaptive Bandwidth - "autorate"

-If you use this script I have just one ask.
-Please post on the OoenWrt thread referenced below and comment with your feedback.
-This will help improve the script for the benefit of others.

 A script that automatically adapts
 [CAKE Smart Queue Management (SQM)](https://www.bufferbloat.net/projects/codel/wiki/Cake/) bandwidth settings by measuring traffic load and RTT times.